 Usually a winemaker will use a yeast which dies at a certain alcohol level.
 So say the winemaker is aiming to make a Zinfandel wine which is 14% alcohol.
 They will simply use a yeast type which dies in a solution of 14% alcohol.
-The yeast is quite happy and fine as the alcohol level is 1%, and 2% and so on but once it reaches 14% they die (of alcohol poisoning in essence).
-So now the wine is done, the alcohol is at 14% and the yeast is dead.
-It does sound sort of mercenary :)
+The yeast is quite happy and fine as the alcohol level is 1%, and 2% and so on but once it reaches 14% the yeast dies (of alcohol poisoning in essence).
+So now the wine is done, the alcohol is at 14%, and the yeast is dead.
+It does sound sort of mercenary.

 Wine is NEVER cooked.
 That would cause huge damage to a wine.
 If anything, wine is kept cooler than room temperature during all of this process, so that the yeast do their processing smoothly and so the grapes and wine retain all of their flavors.
 So the wine is never "roasted" to kill off the yeast.
 That would make for awful tasting wine.
 The yeast are slain by the alcohol levels.

 No wine you get will ever have active yeast in it.
 The dead yeast cells settle on the bottom of the fermentation tank and are not put into the bottles.